keanu-a/keanu-a/README.md

 ### Whats up, I'm Keanu 👋🏽

-I'm a 23-year-old Computer Science major at the University of Nevada, Las Vegas and expected to graduate May 2024.
+I'm a 23-year-old that graduated May 2024 with a B.S. in Computer Science from the University of Nevada, Las Vegas.

 - Check out my [website](https://keanu-portfolio.vercel.app/) to learn more about me.